MAGSCREATIONS/Machine-Learning-for-Social-Media-Influence/README.md

   - `unknown`
   - `Unknown`

+---

 ## Data Cleaning

 ### Removing Unnecessary Columns

 - Drops the last two columns of the dataset if they exist.
 - Removes the `category_name` column because it is not required for analysis.
+- Removes the `comments` column because it is not used in feature engineering or model training.

 ### Fixing Text Data